 The 2018 Festival program is in the development stages.
 Program information will be posted here when it becomes available.
 Friday and Saturday activities will be presented at the Ka'anapali Beach Hotel, while Sunday's activities will occur at the Queen Ka'ahumanu Center in Kahului.
 Generally, the festival will include these components:

 A STEEL GUITAR EXHIBIT featuring vintage lap steel guitars will be on display, some dating back to the 1930s.

-FRIDAY AND SATURDAY OPEN STAGE SESSIONS where Hawaiian steel guitarists or bands with a Hawaiian Steel Guitar will present 30-minute programs to festival attendees.
-Performances will be presented from 11:00 AM to 3:00 PM.
+FRIDAY OPEN STAGE SESSIONS where Hawaiian steel guitarists or bands with a Hawaiian Steel Guitar will present 30-minute programs to festival attendees.
+Performances will be presented from approximately 11:00 AM to 4:00 PM.

 FRIDAY AND SATURDAY EVENING HO'OLAULE'A programs will showcase each of the Festival's featured performers in individual programs.
 A separate group of steel guitar masters and artists will be featured each night.

 FRIDAY AND SATURDAY EVENING KANIKAPILA jam sessions will be held in the 'Ohana Room.
 Festival guests are invited to bring their instruments, amplifiers, and music stands as appropriate and play along Hawaiian-style with the steel guitar masters.